cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 hardware buttons below.
 The power button is located in the menu on the top lefft.

-A connected keyboard can be used to type directly in the emulator.
+A hardware keyboard can be used to type directly in the emulator.

 # Installing program and database files